-- 4.5.1 At the Principal's discretion, a student in grade 7 through 12 who is unable to attend classes for an extended period due to illness, family emergency, or unavoidable family travel may seek prior approval to virtually attend and participate in coursework, if such courses are available online or through the AHCS learning management system (Buzz). - 4.5.2 To be eligible, the requesting student must be in good academic standing (passing all courses and current with coursework based on the minimum pacing guide for each class), have no significant disciplinary issues, have access to a computer and Internet connection, and commit to log in to courses remotely. - 4.5.3 During each "virtual day," students may be counted present if they log in and demonstrate participation and progress in completion of coursework for each enrolled class. - 4.5.4 This policy is subject to AHCS's continued participation in the "Seat Time Waiver" as part of the Idaho Mastery Education Network Grant. - 4.5.5 Unless a student is enrolled in the AHCS blended program, pre-authorized "virtual days" may not exceed ten (10) days in any one semester without Board approval.
+- 4.5.1 At the Principal's discretion, a student in grade 6 through 12 who is unable to attend classes for an extended period due to illness, family emergency, or unavoidable family travel may seek prior approval to virtually attend and participate in coursework, if such courses are available online or through the AHCS learning management system (Summit Learning). - 4.5.2 To be eligible, the requesting student must be in good academic standing (passing all courses and current with coursework based on the minimum pacing guide for each class), have no significant disciplinary issues, have access to a computer and Internet connection, and commit to log in to courses remotely. - 4.5.3 During each "virtual day," students may be counted present if they log in and demonstrate participation and progress in completion of coursework for each enrolled class.

+4.5.4 This policy is subject to AHCS's continued participation in the "Seat Time Waiver" as part of the Idaho Mastery Education Network Grant.